shivanibhukya/Cloud_Native_Monitoring_Application/README.md

 ## **Prerequisites** !

-(Things to have before starting the projects)
+(Things to have before starting the project)

 - [x]  AWS Account.
 - [x]  Programmatic access and AWS configured with CLI.